Protecting Your Financial Data: Aadhaar and Banking

 Connecting your Aadhaar to your bank account: what you need to know

 Many government services and banks ask you to link your Aadhaar number to your bank account.
 This is often done to ensure that government benefits reach the correct person or to improve the security and verification process for your account.
 When linking your Aadhaar, always make sure you are doing it through official bank channels, such as visiting your bank branch, using the bank’s official website, or their secure mobile application.
-Never share your Aadhaar details on unofficial websites or through suspicious messages.
+Avoid sharing your Aadhaar details on unofficial websites or through suspicious messages.

 Simple Steps to Safeguard Your Aadhaar Data